Esri software Google Earth DNRGPS QGIS

 Most courses at Michigan Tech have moved to using ArcGIS Pro for instruction.
 If you need ArcGIS Pro installed in an office or lab and you don’t have a self-administered machine, contact it-help.

 If you would like a copy of ArcGIS Pro for your own computer, the media is available from Google Drive.
-Versions 3.0 or 2.8 are what’s currently used on campus.
-Download, installation, and licensing instructions are here for 3.0 and here for 2.8.
-If you want to be on the bleeding edge of releases, that’s version 3.1.
+Version 3.3 is what’s currently used on campus.
+Download, installation, and licensing instructions are also available for versions 3.2, 3.1, 3.0, 2.9, and 2.8.

 You will need to be logged in to Google with your Michigan Tech SSO credentials to access the instructions and software.